Perspective: Lyme disease patients’ mental and physical health in a COVID-19 pandemic

 People from around the world are gripped with worry about the COVID-19 pandemic as an increasing number of studies report long-lasting illnesses and mental health problems among some patients.
 Lyme disease patients can identify, as many express apprehension over their own mental health during the pandemic.

-A broad range of factors associated with mental health problems in COVID-19 were identified in an epidemiologic review.
+A broad range of factors associated with mental health problems in COVID-19 that have been seen in individuals with Lyme disease were identified in an epidemiologic review.
 “Age, gender, marital status, education, occupation, income, place of living, close contact with people with COVID-19, comorbid physical and mental health problems, exposure to COVID-19 related news and social media, coping styles, stigma, psychosocial support, health communication, confidence in health services, personal protective measures, risk of contracting COVID-19, and perceived likelihood of survival,” writes Hossain and colleagues.

 Lyme disease mental health